 Chief people officer Anika Grant says publisher didn't follow-up enough with people who raised concerns, wants to fix that going forward but won't go back to correct past mistakes

 Articles by Brendan Sinclair

-Brendan Sinclair, Senior Editor
+Brendan Sinclair, Managing Editor

 Brendan joined GamesIndustry International in 2012.
 Based in Toronto, Ontario, he was previously senior news editor at CBS-owned GameSpot in the US.

 Recent articles by Brendan Sinclair